Association of Luxembourg Student Unions: Information

 One of the main goals of ACEL is to inform the students.
 In order to do so, ACEL publishes yearly its Guide of the future Graduate, which aims to facilitate student's entry onto the job market.
 Furthermore, ACEL also tries to inform the future students and this via its Guide of the future Student.
 Published first in 1987, it appears yearly in September and delivers practical information on the different cities and their universities.
 It is realized together with ACEL's different member unions and tries to answer questions related to housing, registration and what to look out for in general as a student.
 The Guide of the future Graduate, published first in 1999, pools all the necessary information for a successful entry upon the job market.
 It is published annually in the autumn with the Guide of the future student.

 Both guides are free and retrievable from ACEL itself and the CEDIES.

 Besides the 2 Guides, ACEL also publishes its Zoom, which is published yearly for the Student fair.
 This publication consists of a review of the ongoing academic year and the activities of ACEL.
 Within one encounters the experiences and the different projects of the member student unions, as well as information concerning the latter.

 ACEL presents itself is an informational booklet on the different activities of ACEL and its main goals.

-Besides its publications, ACEL participates in the different study fairs organized by the Luxemburgish secondary schools and tries to answer the pupils' questions regarding their future academic studies.
+Besides its publications, ACEL participates in the different study fairs organized by the Luxembourgish secondary schools and tries to answer the pupils' questions regarding their future academic studies.

 Furthermore, ACEL also organizes yearly its Student for one day.
 During these day trips to different cities and their universities, which are organized together with ACEL's member unions, pupils get the chance to have a first hands on experience of the different cities, the universities, the student unions as well as the various fields of studies.
 The choices taken by the pupils during their last year of secondary school may define their future and ACEL tries to give them a deep insight into the life as a student during the Student for one day.

 Pooling

-The information and the political representation of the Luxemburgish students are ACEL's defining goals, but those two wouldn't be achievable without the aid of its member unions.
-In order to maintain the positive relation between ACEL and its members, the pooling pillar tries to regroup Luxemburgish students as well in Luxemburg as abroad.
+The information and the political representation of the Luxembourgish students are ACEL's defining goals, but those two wouldn't be achievable without the aid of its member unions.
+In order to maintain the positive relation between ACEL and its members, the pooling pillar tries to regroup Luxembourgish students as well in Luxemburg as abroad.